flutter/website/src/content/get-started/fwe/layout.md

 ```
 " %}

-In this example, the widget returned by the `LayoutBuilder` changes based on whether the viewport is less than or equal 600 pixels or greater than 600 pixels.

-* Video: [LayoutBuilder—Flutter Widget of the Week][] TODO

-Meanwhile, the `itemBuilder` callback on the `ListView.builder` constructor is passed the build context and an `int`.
+Meanwhile, the `itemBuilder` callback on the
+`ListView.builder` constructor is passed the
+build context and an `int`.
-This callback is called once for every item in the list, and the int argument represents the index of the list item.
-The
+This callback is called once for every item
+in the list,
+and the int argument represents the index of the list item.
+The first time the itemBuilder callback is called
+when Flutter is building the UI,
-first time the builder is called, the int passed to the function is 0, the second time it's 1, and so on.
+the int passed to the function is 0,
+the second time it's 1, and so on.

-This allows you to provide specific configuration based on the index.
-Recall the example above using the
+This allows you to provide specific configuration
+based on the index.
+Recall the example above using
-`ListView.builder` constructor:
+the`ListView.builder` constructor:

 ```dart
 final List<ToDo> items = Repository.fetchTodos();